nickluong-dev/Excel-Instruction-Guide/docs/navigating-excel/making-first-chart.md

 ![Grocery-5](https://github.com/nickluong-dev/Excel-Instruction-Guide/blob/gh-pages/assets/images/Grocery-5.png?raw=true "Grocery-5")

-**6.** With the table highlighted, navigate to **Recommended Charts** button.
+**6.** With the table highlighted, navigate to the **Recommended Charts** button.
 Choose a graph of your choice.

-Excel recommends the most common but you can choose whatever graph make sense to you beside the **Recommended Charts** button.
+Excel recommends the most applicable chart, but you can choose whichever graph make sense to you.
+Besides the **Recommended Charts** button are smaller icons for the various graphs available.
 For this example, we will use a pie chart.

 ![Grocery-6](https://github.com/nickluong-dev/Excel-Instruction-Guide/blob/gh-pages/assets/images/Grocery-6.png?raw=true "Grocery-6")

 **7.** Click on your graph.
-Click on the **Chart Elements**  button, check **Data Values** and choose where you want it appear.
+Click on the **Chart Elements**  button, check **Data Values** and choose where you want it to appear.
 By default, Excel does not show the data values.

 ![Grocery-7](https://github.com/nickluong-dev/Excel-Instruction-Guide/blob/gh-pages/assets/images/Grocery-7.png?raw=true "Grocery-7")

-Now, you know how to populate and create simple table.
+Now, you know how to populate and create a simple table.
 You also know how to generate a chart from your data.

 Next, you will learn about [conditional formatting.]()